 Calories are not bad, they are something we need to live and feel well, they are a measure of the energy content of food.
 As with most things in life, moderation is best, too low a calorie intake or too high a calorie intake will eventually lead to health problems.

-On average a man needs around 2,500kcal a day to maintain a healthy body weight compared to a woman's 2000kcal a day.
-What impacts how many calories you need is a multitude of factors such as age, gender, genetics, body size and activity level.
+On average, a man needs 2500 kcal a day to maintain a healthy weight equivalent to a woman's about 2000 kcal/day.
+There are several factors that influence how many calories you need, such as age, gender, genes, weight and activity level.

 What is your goal?

-And remember if you’re more or less active one day you’ll have to adapt your calorie intake to compensate.
+And remember that if you are more or less active on any given day you will need to adjust your calorie intake.

-Once you know how many calories you need you simply start counting the number of calories in all the food you consume.
-A good idea could be to find an app that can help you with this.
+Once you know how many calories you need per day, it's simply time to start counting the calories in all the food you consume.
+A good idea might be to find an app that can help you with this.